carlos-gutier/beautiful-jekyll/aboutme.md

 subtitle:
 ---
 - Finance Undergrad
-- Former Non-Profit manager Interested in applying science to Marketing
+- Former non-profit manager
-- No professional DS experience, but taking courses and doing projects
+- Experience in ___
-- Interested in Soccer and health -- make a recommender app??
+- Interested in using Deep Learning to track that which is commonly overlooked by the human eye

 Hi, I'm Carlos Gutierrez, a data scientist focused on helping professional service firms and starups understand their customers and recommed the right decisions.
 Tod do this, I specialize in recommeder systems, natural language processing, and deploying machine learning with user interfaces.